 Archiving and sustainability is integral to KDL’s Software Development Life Cycle (SDLC).
 Discussions about archiving and forward planning inform our pre-project phases and determine release and post-project phases.
 When and how archiving and sustainability considerations are introduced and discussed with partners depends on the scope, size and type of project, but are typically discussed and evaluated in early conversations, as part of our preliminary feasibility assessment.

 Part of those discussions focus on what KDL can offer with respect to data hosting and maintenance, explaining what a Service Level Agreement (SLA) with KDL entails (what it includes and indicative costs).
-If the partner is a colleague within the same University (King’s College London) and if the research data component of the project is substantial -- as opposed to, for example, an experimental project where tests on the data are deemed ephemeral -- options for data management with the University Library services RDMS system are also discussed.
+If the partner is a colleague within the same University (King’s College London) and if the research data component of the project is substantial -- as opposed to, for example, an experimental project where tests on the data are deemed ephemeral -- options for data management with the University Library Services King's Open Research Data System (KORDS) are also discussed.
 Subject repositories or other external research infrastructures connected to relevant data management might also be taken into consideration at this stage.
 The KDL feasibility document includes a section titled Forward Planning Definition which, amongst other things, describes the hosting and infrastructure SLA along with archiving and sustainability and research data management options.

 At its inception in 2015, KDL inherited just under 100 digital research projects and websites.
 Supporting that number of projects (most of which had no funding attached) was a challenging proposition, but KDL accepts its responsibility to the community to manage them in a fair and transparent manner.
 This in itself is significant: accepting responsibility entailed shouldering responsibility for issues that were often outside the control of the team, resting with external Principal Investigators or PIs and their institutions, communities of scholars, and funding bodies.
 The archiving process entailed far more than merely mechanical technical work, in other words.
 It required sometimes lengthy discussions with research partners (usually PIs) and in some cases stakeholder communities to assess the options available and choose the most appropriate one for their particular project.